 Section 4.
 Faculty Affairs Committee

-a) The Faculty Affairs Committee shall be composed of faculty representation from each of the major divisions.
-Two faculty members from each division will serve on the committee.
-Further, at least one representative from the Faculty Affairs Committee will serve on each standing committees whose primary charge involves academics.
-The committee shall work closely with the Dean to promote the professional growth and well-being of the faculty.
+a) The Faculty Affairs Committee shall be composed of faculty representation from each of the academic departments.
+One faculty member from each department will serve on the committee.
+The committee shall work closely with the Dean of the College and the Associate Dean of Faculty Affairs to promote the professional growth and well-being of the faculty.
 Specifically, the Faculty Affairs Committee is concerned with those matters which pertain to the responsibilities, rights, privileges, and opportunities of the faculty, collectively and as individuals.
 Such areas include but are not limited to – tenure, promotion, academic freedom and responsibilities, orientation of new faculty members, evaluation of academic administrators with faculty rank, and procedures related to faculty review/discipline.

 b) The powers and functions of the committee shall be: